Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Introduction

 \section{Introduction}

-From social networks like Twitter and Facebook to biological networks like protein-protein interaction networks and brain networks, network data has become ubiquitous in a broad range of real-world applications.

 Count functionals play a pivotal role in the analysis of network data.
 In biological networks, it is believed that certain subgraphs may represent functional subunits within the larger system \citep{milo-network-motifs,chen-yuan-protein-protein-interaction-network,daudin-exceptionality-motifs,kim2014}.
 In social networks, the frequency of triangles provides information about the likelihood of mutual friendships \citep{newman-collaboration-network,meyers-social-network-twitter,ugander-facebook-graph}.
 At a more theoretical level, count functionals may be viewed as network analogs of the moments of a random variable.
 Thus, a method of moments approach may be used to estimate the underlying model under suitable conditions~\citep{Bickel-Chen-Levina-method-of-moments}.
-Furthermore, the convergence of graph sequences (at least dense sequences) may be stated in terms of the convergence of a collection of subgraph frequencies \citep{borgs-convergence-dense-graphons-1}.

-Given their practical and theoretical importance, quantifying the uncertainty of count functionals is naturally of substantial interest.
-While real-world networks share many qualitative features (see for example, \citet{newman-structure-networks}), they often vary substantially in terms of size, given by the number of vertices in the network, and sparsity level, given by the number of edges relative to the number of vertices.
-For networks of small to moderate size, inferential methods that are highly accurate are advantageous; for sparse, massive networks, one needs to simultaneously consider computational tractability and accuracy.
+While real-world networks share many qualitative features (see e.g. \citet{newman-structure-networks}), they often vary substantially in terms of size, given by the number of vertices in the network, and sparsity level, given by the number of edges relative to the number of vertices.
+For networks of small to moderate size, inferential methods that are highly accurate are advantageous; for sparse, massive networks, one needs to simultaneously consider computational tractability.